frankfralick/ThreeSixtySharp/README.md

 There are asynchronous methods for uploading files.
 They are Field.PublishNewAsync and Field.PublishBaseRevisionAsync if you are programming a UI that you don't want to block (like if you want a spinning progress wheel).
-There are other methods and properties that I will be documenting as well as adding support for the rest of the API in the future.
+There are also asynchronous versions of most methods.

 #### Disclaimers